Yaldenn/JoesWebsite/README.md

 ## More information:
 This is a prototype for a fake company called Riget Zoo Adventures (RZA), which was developed over a 30-hour period split across 4 weeks alongside documenting it and creating test logs.
 I was allowed access to the internet during this time, but was not allowed to take this project out of the exam and work on it at home or bring anything into the exam.
 To make this website i used Asp.net MVC.
 There are many things I would change about this website, but just did not have enough time for.

-I hope all of this make sense and i look forward to seeing the responses